20 of the best Prime Day deals on five-star products: headphones, TVs, speakers and more

 £120 £49.95 at Amazon (save £40) (opens in new tab)

-Our favourite budget true wireless earbuds deliver the most detailed sound performance we’ve heard at this price point, combined with a 45-hour battery and decent app features.
+Our favourite budget true wireless earbuds deliver the most detailed sound performance we have heard at this price point, combined with a 45-hour battery and decent app features.
 No noise-cancelling, however... but better than half price!

 Bose SoundSport Wireless